-C. Application Fees, Consulting Fees and Application Forms.
+D. Application Fees, Consulting Fees and Application Forms.

-- (1) The subdivision review fee schedule is established by order of the Town Council. - Outside consulting fees shall be charged in accordance with Chapter 315, Zoning, § 315-81. - (3) Appendix A should be completed for a proposed (major or minor) Conservation Subdivision.
+- (1) The subdivision review fee schedule is established by order of the Town Council. - (2) Outside consulting fees shall be charged in accordance with Chapter 315, Zoning, § 315-81. - (3) Appendix A should be completed for any proposed Conservation Subdivision. - (4) Appendix B should be completed for a proposed Minor Traditional or Clustered Subdivision.

-- (4) Appendix B should be completed for a proposed Minor Traditional or Clustered Subdivision. - (5) Appendix C should be completed for a proposed Major Traditional or Clustered Subdivision.
+(5) Appendix C should be completed for a proposed Major Traditional or Clustered Subdivision.

-§ 250-13 Procedure for sSubdivisions in the RR-1 or RR2 Zoning Districts.
+§ 250-13 Procedure for subdivisions in the RR1 or RR2 Zoning Districts.

-A. The Conservation_Subdivision is the preferred option and a proposed Conservation Subdivision plan must be submitted by the Aapplicant.
-The Aapplicant may propose, as an alternative, a Traditional Subdivision in which case a proposed Traditional Subdivision plan may also be submitted.

-B. Pre-application workshop with Planning Board.
+- A. The Conservation Subdivision is the preferred option and a proposed Conservation Subdivision plan must be submitted by the Applicant.
+The Applicant may propose, as an alternative, a Traditional Subdivision in which case a proposed Traditional Subdivision plan may also be submitted. - B. Pre-application workshop with Planning Board.

-Following the pre-application conference with the Town Planner and the Code Enforcement Officer, the Aapplicant shall meet with the Planning Board Board in a workshop setting to review the physical attributes and natural resources of the parcel to be developed and to discuss the subdivision type that would be best suited to the physical characteristics of the parcel being developed.
-The Town's Lands and Conservation Commission will be invited to attend the workshop.
+Following the pre-application conference with the Town Planner and the Code Enforcement Officer, the Applicant shall meet with the Planning Board in a workshop setting to review the physical attributes and natural resources of the parcel to be developed and to discuss the Ssubdivision type that would be best suited to the physical characteristics of the parcel being developed.
+The Town Lands and Conservation Commission will be invited to attend the workshop.

-- C. All plans shall show the natural features of the property, such as topography, wetlands, watercourses and water bodies, adequate subsurface wastewater disposal system locations (if applicable), steep slopes, open fields, wooded areas, etc. The Board Planning Board shall then determine which type of subdivision best suits the property in relation to the natural features of the land, adjacent properties and neighborhoods, and the characteristics of Ceommon Open Open Sepace to be maintained, if applicable.
-The plan shall also depict how the road(s), lots and stormwater management system, and Ceommon Open Open Sepace (if any) would be laid out in each option. - D. The Planning Board will shall notify abutters within 500 feet of the proposed subdivision of the meeting date, location and time of the workshop.
-The Planning Board Board will hold a public hearing to solicit public comments on the proposed plan options after which the Board Planning Board will make a determination on which plan should be selected for the development. subdivision. - E. The Aapplicant shall be given a decision at the meeting workshop as to what type of development subdivision is most appropriate or be told what additional information is necessary for the Board Planning Board to make a decision.
-The Board Planning Board shall specify in writing its decision within 10 days of the meeting workshop. - F. The type of Subdivision subdivision development approved by the Board Planning Board shall not be changed unless the Board Planning Board finds that unforeseen circumstances require the decision to be altered.

-- G. The consideration of the pre-application plan workshop shall not be considered the initiation of the review process for the purposes of bringing the plan under the protection of 1 M.R.S.A. § 302. - H. Following completion of the pre-application workshop with the Planning Board Board, applications for a Minor Subdivisions shall proceed pursuant to 250-15 and applications for a Mmajor Subdivision shall proceed pursuant to 250-16.
+- C. All plans shall show the natural features of the property, including topography, wetlands, watercourses and water bodies, adequate subsurface wastewater disposal system locations (if applicable), steep slopes, open fields and wooded areas.
+The plan shall also depict how the road(s), lots, and the stormwater management system, and Common Open Space (if any) would be laid out in each option. - D. The Planning Board shall notify abutters within 500 feet of the proposed Subdivision of the meeting date, location and time of the workshop.
+The Planning Board will solicit public comments on the proposed plan options after which the Planning Board will make a determination on which plan should be selected for the Subdivision. - E. The Applicant shall be given a decision at the workshop as to what type of Subdivision is most appropriate or be told what additional information is necessary for the Planning Board to make a decision.
+The Planning Board shall specify in writing its decision within 10 days of the workshop. - F. The type of Subdivision selected by the Planning Board shall not be changed unless the Planning Board finds that unforeseen circumstances require the decision to be altered. - G. The pre-application workshop shall not be considered the initiation of the review process for the purposes of bringing the plan under the protection of 1 M.R.S.A. § 302. - H. Following completion of the pre-application workshop with the Planning Board, Applications for a Minor Subdivision shall proceed pursuant to 250-15 and Applications for a Major Subdivision shall proceed pursuant to 250-16.